chenx/Android_BirthdayCalculator/README.md

 This is essentially a Bill Calculator on tax, tip and per person split in a restaurant scene.
 On top of that it provides specialized functions for a birthday party, where the ideas come from a friend.

 In the repository, BirthdayCalculator is the project.
 The other appcompat_v7 is the template project used by Eclipse.
 Both should be imported into Eclipse to set up the development environment.
+The Product folder contains the apk file that can be used to install BirthdayCalculator on your Android Phone, and a screenshot image of the App.

 Development environment
 -----------------------